-The SmartBiz Loans team is hard at work helping small business owners across America get the Paycheck Protection Program (PPP) funding they need to weather the continuing pandemic in 2021.
+The SmartBiz Loans team is hard at work helping small business owners across America get the funding they need.

 As a sole proprietor going through this process for the first time I was nervous about being able to get funding and also had a million questions regarding my application throughout the process.
 My concerns were addressed by very knowledgeable and responsive application processor Nick H. Nick’s support made my 1st draw process seamless and I have now applied for my 2nd draw with confidence through SmartBiz and have referred my contacts who are also interested in applying to do the same!